-Overreliance occurs when systems or people depend on LLMs for decision-making or content generation without sufficient oversight.
+Overreliance can occur when an LLM produces erroneous information and provides it in an authoritative manner.
 While LLMs can produce creative and informative content, they can also generate content that is factually incorrect, inappropriate or unsafe.
-This is referred to as hallucination or confabulation and can result in misinformation, miscommunication, legal issues, and reputational damage.
+This is referred to as hallucination or confabulation.
+When people or systems trust this information without oversight or confirmation it can result in a security breach, misinformation, miscommunication, legal issues, and reputational damage.

 LLM-generated source code can introduce unnoticed security vulnerabilities.
 This poses a significant risk to the operational safety and security of applications.
-These risks show the importance of a rigorous review processes, with:
+These risks show the importance of rigorous review processes, with:

 - Oversight

 - · Continuous validation mechanisms

-- Disclaimers on risk
+- · Disclaimers on risk